 ArcGIS platform compatibility

 It is important to be aware of the compatibility between ArcGIS clients, the geodatabase, and the trace network dataset when working with various versions.
 Trace networks in an enterprise geodatabase use a services-based architecture and are dependent on both the ArcGIS Pro and ArcGIS Enterprise client versions to enable new functionality.

 Functionality is dependent on the ArcGIS Pro client version alone when working with a single-user deployment of the trace network.

 Trace network version

 When a trace network is created, the version of ArcGIS Pro used is recorded on the Network Properties dialog box.
-This is found in the General section of the Trace Network tab for the ArcGIS Pro Release property.
+This is located in the General section of the Trace Network tab for the ArcGIS Pro Release property.
 The Trace Network Version value is determined by the version of ArcGIS Pro used to create or upgrade the trace network dataset.

-As geodatabases and client software are designed to work together, it is recommended keep these versions in sync when possible.
+As geodatabases and client software are designed to work together, it is recommended that you keep these versions in sync when possible.
 As a general rule for working with various versions, ArcGIS client applications (such as ArcGIS Pro and ArcGIS Enterprise) are backward compatible when working with the trace network: